spineo/RGButterflyDocs/README.md

 ### Paints Data Capture

 Photographed paint swatch areas can be tapped and integrated into a _Mix Association_ as shown in the screenshots below.
-The _Add Color Mix_ feature existing reference colors to the mix.
-A more detailed session used for this type of data capture can be found __[here](content/DataCapture.md)__
+The _Add Color Mix_ feature allows users to add existing reference colors to the mix.
+A more detailed session used for this type of data capture can be found __[here](content/DataCapture.md)__.

 ![DataCapture](images/ManualDataCapture.jpg)

+### Settings

+The Settings Screen accessible from the gear button (bottom right on most views) allows a number of App Customizations including:
+* Checks for Database Updates (which allows users to perform updates when available)
+* Optionally setting Paint Swatches and/or Mix Associations to Read-Only
+* Changing the default shape (i.e., circle or rectangle) and size of a tap area
+* Changing the number of tap area matches displayed
+* Displaying Paint Swatches as captured or rendered by RGB value
+* Entering the _Mix Ratios Set(s)_ used for data capture
+* Turn Off Alerts
+* Set the default Initial View